-This wine was designed from the top four barrels of our premier Cabernet Sauvignon in 2017.
+This 2017 Eroe Cabernet Sauvignon was designed from the top four barrels of our premier Cabernet Sauvignon in 2017.
 Eloquently showcasing the purity of “place,” the Blackwood Canyons vineyard is an original site on Red Mountain, planted 1983.
 The cuvée was stylishly blended with a touch of Petit Verdot, also from Blackwood Canyons, to highlight the structural frame of this multi-dimensional wine.

 Fermented in taransaud oak fermenters and aged for 28 months in 90% new French oak.